kero13ro/chrome-pdf-ai/PRIVACY_POLICY.md

-# Privacy Policy for PDF to AI Assistant
+# Privacy Policy for YouTube & PDF to AI Assistant

-**Last Updated: October 5, 2024**
+**Last Updated: October 15, 2024**

 ## Overview

-PDF to AI Assistant ("the Extension") is committed to protecting your privacy.
+YouTube & PDF to AI Assistant ("the Extension") is committed to protecting your privacy.
 This privacy policy explains how we handle your information.

 ## Information We Collect